Guatemalan Institute of Social Security

-The Guatemalan Institute of Social Security (abbreviated as IGSS, in Spanish) is the branch of the Guatemalan Ministry of Work and Social Provision that provides Hospital and Clinical services; pensions and income protection benefits, and employment counseling for salaried employees in Guatemala.
+The Guatemalan Institute of Social Security (abbreviated as IGSS in Spanish) is the branch of the Guatemalan Ministry of Work and Social Provision that provides Hospital and Clinical services; pensions and income protection benefits, and employment counseling for salaried employees in Guatemala.

-The GISS was created in 1946 under the administration of President Juan Jose Arevalo after the Guatemalan legislature passed Congressional Act 256 that ushered in a series of labor reforms, including the creation of a pension system and clinical services for employees.
+The Institute was created in 1946 under the administration of President Juan Jose Arevalo after the Guatemalan legislature passed Congressional Act 256 that ushered in a series of labor reforms, including the creation of a pension system and clinical services for employees.

 History

-Formation of the GISS
+Formation of the Institute

 The Institute was a development of the labor reforms instituted by the government of Juan Jose Arevalo.
 In his efforts to mobilize the social protection infrastructure of Guatemala, the Arevalo administration brought two technocrats in the field of Social Security to help them design the Social Security system.
 Dr. Walter Dittel of Chile and Oscar Barahona Streber of Costa Rica.
 The technocrats made a socio-economic evaluation of the labor-capital landscape of the country.
 After a year of study, and a published report named Basis of the Social Security System in Guatemala, the Guatemalan legislature created a Social Security Act No. 256 and President Juan Jose Arevalo signed the Institute of Social security into law October 30, 1946.